Robert V. Guthrie: Education and career

 To pursue his undergraduate studies, Guthrie attended Florida A&M on a scholarship to play clarinet in the school's band.
 He was introduced to Psychology for the first time in his early undergraduate courses and he grew passionate about the discipline.
 Prof. Joseph Awkard, an African American faculty member, exposed Guthrie and his peers to the racial inequities espoused in much of the psychological research of the time; Awkard inspired Guthrie to broaden his horizons and consider becoming a psychologist.

 From 1950-1953, Guthrie's schooling was interrupted when he was drafted and served in the Korean War.
 In the military, he was exposed to a semblance of racial equality for the first time in his life, as the military was desegregated and had many policies discouraging racism.
 Guthrie was later quoted saying, “it is no secret that the military has done more to level the racial playing field in America than any other environment.”

-After the war, Guthrie returned to school to earn a master's degree from University of Kentucky, which had been newly desegregated in 1954.
+After the war, Guthrie returned to school to earn a master's degree from the University of Kentucky, which had been newly desegregated in 1954.
 He was the only black student in the program, and felt unwelcome in the environment, lacking support from the faculty and fellow students.
 He felt his best option was to "get my education, then get the hell off campus."
 After receiving his master's, he served in the Air Force until the early 1960s, at which point he moved to San Diego and taught in high schools before becoming the first Black professor at San Diego Mesa College.

 In 1968 at an American Psychological Association conference in San Francisco, Guthrie and his colleagues founded the Association of Black Psychologists, a major step for the Black psychology movement.
 Guthrie then earned his PhD in 1970 at the United States International University in San Diego.
-The following year, he was hired as an associate professor at the University of Pittsburgh, where he taught until 1973, when he was hired as a Research Psychologist at the National Institute of Education in Washington, D.C, where he studied multicultural issues.
+The following year, he was hired as an associate professor at the University of Pittsburgh, where he taught until 1973, when he was hired as a Research Psychologist at the National Institute of Education in Washington, D.C., where he studied multicultural issues.
 In 1976, he returned to San Diego to work at the Navy Personnel Research and Development Center, improving working conditions and personnel interactions in the Navy.
 He left this post in the 1980s, starting a private practice called Psychiatric Associates of South Bay, which focused on the needs of minorities in San Diego.

-He became a tenured professor at Southern Illinois University from 1990-1998, drawn by the opportunity to mentor students and expand their horizons the same way he had been inspired by his professors early in his career.
+He became a tenured professor at Southern Illinois University from 1990 to 1998, drawn by the opportunity to mentor students and expand their horizons the same way he had been inspired by his professors early in his career.
 After retiring from this post, he taught psychology of the black experience at San Diego State University for one class per semester, and spent time putting his stories and milestones in his life together for a memoir.